 Lifeway Mobility Minneapolis, a Bruno Diamond Stair Lift Dealer, has a showroom in Burnsville, Minnesota that is equipped with four fully operational stair lifts.
 We invite anyone interested in a stair lift to visit our showroom:

-Lifeway Mobility Greater Boston, a Bruno Diamond Stair Lift Dealer, has a showroom in Westborough, MA that is equipped with two fully operational Bruno stair lifts.
+Lifeway Mobility Greater Boston, a Bruno Diamond Stair Lift Dealer, has a showroom in Westborough, MA that is equipped with three fully operational Bruno stair lifts.
 We invite anyone interested in purchasing a stair lift to visit our showroom:

 Bruno Independent Living Aids has redesigned their most popular straight stair lift, the Bruno Elan.
 The stylish Bruno Elan SRE-3050 has several new features that will improve upon its predecessor’s unique blend of affordability and high-quality craftsmanship and performance.